timothywarner/azure-windows-server-lab/README.md

 # Azure Windows Server Lab

-## 🌍 Inclusive and Global: Welcome to the Future of Windows Server Testing
+## 🌍 Inclusive and Global: Welcome to Windows Server 2025 Feature Testing!

 This repository offers a **ready-to-use, Azure-based lab** for exploring the features of Windows Server in a **mixed-mode domain environment**.
 Whether you're an IT professional, developer, or educator, this project provides a practical and efficient way to learn, experiment, and test innovations in Windows Server.

+The goal is to give you a simple platform for testing and experimenting with Windows Server 2025.
+This solution was built using Microsoft proven practices from the following sources:

+- Microsoft Cloud Deployment Framework for Azure
+- Microsoft Azure Architecture Center
+- Microsoft Azure Well-Architected Framework

 ---